Tips for Grooming Your Dog at Home: A Beginner's Guide

 - Avoid inserting anything deep into the ear canal.

-Step 5: Trimming Fur
+Step 5: Trimming Fur and Maintaining a Neat Appearance

 - Eyes and ears: Keep the fur short around these areas to maintain visibility and hygiene.